who-else-but-arjun/nutanix-workflow-orchestrator/DESIGN_DOCUMENT.md

     TemporalUI[Temporal UI] --> Temporal
 ```

 Locally, Docker Compose supplies PostgreSQL, Temporal, and Temporal UI.
 Temporal uses PostgreSQL for its own service persistence.
-FlowForge's application-level metadata store is currently an in-memory repository, so restarting the Spring Boot process clears the dashboard catalog and execution metadata even though Temporal retains its own history.
+Nutanix Workflow Orchestrator's application-level metadata store is currently an in-memory repository, so restarting the Spring Boot process clears the dashboard catalog and execution metadata even though Temporal retains its own history.

 ### 4.4 Separation of concerns inside a workflow